scottdiallo/analogSea/README.md

-This is the version 1 simple sign up for Analogsea medical startup.
+This is the version 1 simple sign up for Analogsea a cloud computing startup.